Moon-developer/map_generator/README.md

 ```
 To generate a map, call the following function.
 ```
-LevelObj.makeMap(1); // give a seed between 1-5, any number other than that it will create a random map
+LevelObj.makeMap(1); // it will generate a given seed if it's greater than zero. zero or below will randomly generate one
 ```
 To save the current map, call the following function.
 ```